MinghuiChen43/awesome-deep-phenomena/README.md

 - Excessive Invariance Causes Adversarial Vulnerability. [[paper]](https://arxiv.org/abs/1811.00401)
   - Jörn-Henrik Jacobsen, Jens Behrmann, Richard Zemel, Matthias Bethge. *ICLR 2019*
   - Digest: We show deep networks are not only too sensitive to task-irrelevant changes of their input, as is well-known from epsilon-adversarial examples, but are also too invariant to a wide range of task-relevant changes, thus making vast regions in input space vulnerable to adversarial attacks.
 We show such excessive invariance occurs across various tasks and architecture types.

+- Rademacher Complexity for Adversarially Robust Generalization. [[paper]](https://arxiv.org/abs/1810.11914)
+  - Dong Yin, Kannan Ramchandran, Peter Bartlett. *ICML 2019*
+  - Digest: In this paper, we focus on L-inf attacks, and study the adversarially robust generalization problem through the lens of Rademacher complexity.
+For binary linear classifiers, we prove tight bounds for the adversarial Rademacher complexity, and show that the adversarial Rademacher complexity is never smaller than its natural counterpart, and it has an unavoidable dimension dependence, unless the weight vector has bounded L-1 norm.

 - Attacks Meet Interpretability: Attribute-steered Detection of Adversarial Samples. [[paper]](https://arxiv.org/abs/1810.11580)
   - Guanhong Tao, Shiqing Ma, Yingqi Liu, Xiangyu Zhang. *NeurIPS 2018*